mauriziocescon/myws/README.md

 - mf2 (✅): built with `"builder": "@angular-devkit/build-angular:application"`, `"optimization": false`,
 - mf3 (🚫): built with `"builder": "@angular-devkit/build-angular:application"`, `"optimization": true`.

+Note that mf1 / mf2 / mf3 have basically the same code.

-In order to see the problem, just run `start:host`.
+In order to see the problem, just run `npm run start:host`.
 This command will

 - build mf1 / mf2 / mf3 like reported above,
 - concatenate the output of each mf in a single main.js file,
 - move the concatenated files in the host public folder,
 - start the host app.

-Micro frontends will be available at [myws/projects/host/public/elements](https://github.com/mauriziocescon/myws/tree/develop/projects/host/public/elements).
+All the `main.js` files will be available at [myws/projects/host/public/elements](https://github.com/mauriziocescon/myws/tree/develop/projects/host/public/elements).

+Note: the repo has a gulp file for the concatenation of files, mostly for convenience.
+I've anyway manually tested the process as well.